tirthparikh/TemPy-docs/source/index.html.md

 ## Speed

-One of the main slow-speed factors when developing for the web are the template engines.
+One of the main slow-speed factors when developing webapps are the template engines.
 TemPy have a different approach to the HTML generation resulting in a big speed gain.

 No parsing and a simple structure makes TemPy fast.
 TemPy simply adds html tags around your data, and the actual html string exists only at render time.